jlikhuva/blog/posts/cancer_hallmarks.md

 # The Hallmarks of Cancer [WIP]

 We could begin this series of notes from first principles, as is often done in college level classes.
 However, in my experience, doing so is often unnecessary and sub-optimal.
 One does not need to deeply understand the principles of organic chemistry and biochemistry in order to understand cancer biology.
 This is not to say that that knowledge is not important.
-Rather, we believe that that knowledge can be picked up "just in time" as the need arises.
+Rather, we believe that, that knowledge can be picked up "just in time", as the need arises.

 We will thus adopt a top down approach.
-That is, we'll first present the high level details of an idea, and then, in an iterative fashion, peel back the layers of abstraction until we arrive at the fundamental principles.
+That is, we'll first present the high level details of an idea, and then, in an iterative fashion, peel back the layers of abstraction until we arrive at the most fundamental principles.

-Having said that, I'll assume a basic understanding of high school molecular biology.
-I'll assume that the reader knows, at the highest of levels, about genes and gene expression.
-That is, I'll assume that the reader knows that all cells in the human body have a full local copy of the genome and that the cells selectively read from different parts of their local copy of the genome.
+Having said that, we'll assume a basic understanding of high school molecular biology. we'll assume that the reader knows, at the highest of levels, about genes and gene expression.
+That is, we'll assume that the reader knows that all cells in the human body have a full local copy of the genome and that their identity, and thus function, is determined by their decisions regarding which parts of their local copy to read, that is express, and which parts to ignore.

 This note is a sweeping overview of the entire field of cancer Biology.
-It presents core ideas of the field at the highest possible level.
-As the title suggests, it's drawn from Hanahan & Weinberg's 2011 seminal paper.
-Subsequent notes, drawn from "The Biology of Cancer" chapters, will present the ideas in this note in much greater depth.
+It presents core ideas of the field at an extremely high level.
+As the title suggests, it draws heavily from Hanahan & Weinberg's 2011 seminal paper.
+Subsequent notes, drawn from chapters of the book "The Biology of Cancer", will present the ideas in this note in much greater depth.

 ## Introduction